What OEE Is & How to Calculate It

 The prime benefits of OEE data are

 The OEE data provides a structure for root cause analysis.
-By breaking down the process into three measurable components, managers can gain valuable context and insight into how the complexities of the manufacturing process systematically works.
-Having key data points in place to analyze provides important information about a company’s process and serves as a control mechanism to manage production efficiency.
-Without these metrics in place, with no measurable guidelines, business would be managed by production only and could easily spin out of control.
+By breaking down the process into three measurable components, managers can gain valuable context and insight into how the manufacturing process works.
+Having key data points in place to analyze enables insight into a company’s processes and serves as a control mechanism for managing production efficiency.
+Without these metrics in place and measurable guidelines, the business would be managed solely by production and could easily spin out of control.

-Whether from a continuous improvement perspective or establishing a tracking system for root cause analysis, OEE provides a framework that targets three main components to measure manufacturing productivity – availability, performance, and quality.
-These data points are valuable metrics that guide managers in setting meaningful goals for companies.
+Whether viewed through a continuous improvement lens or as a foundation for a root cause analysis tracking system, OEE provides a framework that targets three main components of manufacturing productivity: availability, performance, and quality.
+These data points are valuable metrics that help managers set meaningful goals for companies.

-OEE has been dubbed the “gold standard” for measuring manufacturing process and productivity.
-On paper, OEE is a simple metric, but in reality it is a vital tool that allows managers to understand the complexities of various issues in manufacturing processes, how they affect the entire system, and how to fix and/or improve upon them.
+OEE is widely regarded as the “gold standard” for measuring manufacturing processes and productivity.
+On paper, OEE is a simple metric, but in practice, it is a vital tool that helps managers understand the complexities of manufacturing issues, how they affect the entire system, and how to fix or improve them.

 Availability

-First, availability compares scheduled run time to actual run time of a manufacturing process.
-It refers to the percentage of scheduled time that a machine is available and in operation for production when scheduled.
+First, availability compares the scheduled run time to the actual run time of a manufacturing process.
+It is the percentage of scheduled time during which a machine is available and in production.
 This is the actual uptime when the machine or process is operating and creating value for the company.
-When the process comes to a halt it is creating a cost with no associated value.
-There are many variables that can stop a production line – power outage, mechanical failure, operator issues and so on.
-The availability component of OEE allows managers to calculate lost production due to down time.
+When the process halts, it incurs a cost with no associated value.
+There are many variables that can disrupt a production line, including power outages, mechanical failures, and operator issues.
+The availability component of OEE enables managers to calculate lost production from downtime.

 Performance

-The performance component measures production loss by comparing the speed at which a manufacturing process runs as a percentage of its designed speed.
-Comparing the actual production cycle times against the designed production cycle times, determines if ideal production runs were lost or achieved.
-If a system is running at less than its optimal speed it is creating waste.
+The performance component measures production loss by comparing the speed at which a manufacturing process runs to its designed speed, expressed as a percentage.
+Comparing actual production cycle times with designed production cycle times indicates whether ideal production runs were lost or achieved.
+If a system is operating below optimal speed, it is creating waste.

 Quality

 The final component of OEE focuses on the quality of the first pass yield (FPY) in production.
-Quality is determined by the amount of units produced that function as a percentage of the total units started that are rejected.
-In other words, quality identifies the time wasted in a process that produces a product which does not meet quality standards.
-The quality component compares the ratio of the quantity of good-to-reject parts over the percent of time it takes to produce a good product.
+Quality is determined by the percentage of units produced that function relative to the total units started, and the percentage rejected.
+In other words, quality identifies the time wasted in a process that produces a product that does not meet quality standards.
+The quality component compares the ratio of good-to-reject parts to the percentage of time it takes to produce a good product.